govau/content-guide/_punctuation-grammar/capitalisation.md

 "
 %}

-### Legislation, publications, policies, programs and report titles
+### Legislation and acts, publications, policies, programs and report titles

 Use title case for titles of books, films, photographs, publications, TV programs, paintings, songs and albums.